Dear MSc thesis students!

 This page is a collection of information regarding the master thesis process.
 Further this page is a place to find (and share!) tips and tricks about writing your MSc thesis.
-Espsecially now during COVID-times the thesis process can be more lonely and tough than usual.
-Therefore we want to support you the best we can by sharing tips and information here!
+Contact me if you have any questions or suggestions and good luck with your thesis!

 The graduation portal is the page on the TU website where all information is gathered regarding the master thesis for TPM students.
 Click here to go to the portal page.